jonsterncharles/scriptingfortheweb/README.md

 # scriptingfortheweb
-Classwork for Scripting for the Web
+This is a repository of my coursework for the class Scripting for the Web with Professor Lee Tusman.